 Canadian Centre for Victims of Torture (CCVT)

-Provides services to survivors of torture and their families in the Greater Toronto Area and links to other services.
+An organization that provides services to survivors of torture and their families in the Greater Toronto Area and links to other services.

 Volunteer Befriending Program